Litres/FB3Reader/README.md

 ## Tests

 We use [Jest framework](https://jestjs.io/) to perform tests.
-For now we have several E2E tests that ensure correctness of renedring through image snapshots.
+For now we have several E2E tests that ensure correctness of rendering through image snapshots.
 Tests can be invoked by `npm run test`.
+Note that visual regression snapshots were made on MacOS.
+It means that you probably will have failed tests if run them on different OS due to difference in font rendering.

 ## Example App